lambdaclass/concrete/ROADMAP.md

     `scripts/tests/check_solver_portfolio.sh`; the gate must prove no external solver result can overwrite kernel evidence and that disagreement blocks release claims unless explicitly assumed.
+14. Add spec/proof mutation testing to prove evidence is load-bearing.
+Command
+    surface: `concrete mutate-evidence --target <example> --json` creates controlled mutants: change a function body under a proof link, weaken or delete an `#[ensures]` clause, strengthen an impossible `#[requires]`, remove a loop invariant, alter a spec PExpr/table entry, change a theorem name, and perturb a trusted assumption.
+Expected outcomes must be explicit: stale, missing, vacuous, partial, failed proof, widened trust, or unchanged only when the mutation is semantically irrelevant and justified.
+Wire `scripts/tests/check_evidence_mutation.sh` over `hmac_sha256`,
+    `constant_time_tag`, `proof_patterns`, and one contract-negative example.
+    The gate must fail if a mutated proof/spec still reports the original green evidence class without an allowed explanation.
+This is evidence about the
+    evidence: proofs must constrain the implementation, not merely decorate it.
-14. Add the Phase 7 validation artifact: a trust-gate pressure project that includes transitive proof dependencies, stale dependency propagation, tool-version drift, assumption widening, spec-adequacy policy, vacuity downgrade, solver portfolio / disagreement handling, weaker-evidence monotonicity, and a release gate proving each status cannot be silently presented as stronger evidence.
+15. Add the Phase 7 validation artifact: a trust-gate pressure project that includes transitive proof dependencies, stale dependency propagation, tool-version drift, assumption widening, spec-adequacy policy, vacuity downgrade, solver portfolio / disagreement handling, evidence mutation testing, weaker-evidence monotonicity, and a release gate proving each status cannot be silently presented as stronger evidence.

 ## Phase 8: Provable And Predictable Subsets